All Episodes

 Well, one of the things that we are in favor of is people working.

-Now, how bad is it if after you state that position, you've got to pause and explain to people why that's a good thing.
+Now, how bad is it if after you state that position, you've got to pause and explain to people why that's a good thing?

-If we've gotten to the point, for example, where we have to explain fiscal responsibility, if we've gotten to the point where we have to explain what we mean by you should get a job.
+If we've gotten to the point, for example, where we have to explain fiscal responsibility, if we've gotten to the point where we have to explain what we mean by you should get a job, if we have to take the time to explain why that is good for you and your country for you to work, my God.

-We're no, we're not.
+No, we're not.

-We're we're dealing with uh with children.
+If that's the case, we're dealing with children.

-Charlie Rose said, there's this issue.
+Charlie Rose said, there's this issue, Eric, seems to be going on out there.

-Cludes that the party has to rebrand and reform.
+Republican Party clues that the party has to rebrand and reform.

-Governor Gendal called it the stupid party.
+Governor Jindal called it the stupid party.

 You've got Senator Rubio talking about immigration reform.